Valid Schengen Visa

 The EU Blue Card: Converting Schengen Visa to Residence Permit

 The EU Blue Card as a residence title is also a legal entitlement in § 18b German Residence Act, so the exceptional provision in § 39 no. 3 AufenthV can also apply to it.
 Thus, if a foreigner with a Schengen visa travels to Germany and receives an employment contract or a binding promise of employment there with a completed, equivalent university degree that allows employment per their qualifications, the EU Blue Card can be applied for as a right of residence following a Schengen Visa.
 In addition, proof of an annual minimum gross salary of the required level must be provided, although exceptions to this requirement are also possible.

 See our page on the EU Blue Card to find out more.

 Representation in Immigration and Residence Law

-For the application of a residence permit according to the exception rule of § 39 No. 3 AufenthV following a stay with a Schengen visa, the law firm Schlun und Elseven offers you professional and knowledgeable support during the entire procedure.
-Our qualified lawyers have many years of experience with applications, procedures and negotiations at the immigration authorities and will of course represent you even if the required residence permit is refused.
-If you want to find out more about extending a stay in Germany using the means above, please contact us directly.
+For applying for an EU Blue Card according to the exception rule of § 39 No. 3 AufenthV following a stay with a Schengen visa, the law firm Schlun und Elseven offers you professional and knowledgeable support during the entire procedure.
+Our qualified lawyers have many years of experience with applications, systems and negotiations with the immigration authorities.
+They will, of course, represent you even if the required residence permit is refused.
+If you want to know more about extending a stay in Germany using the means above, don’t hesitate to contact us directly.

-With offices in Cologne, Aachen and Düsseldorf and conference rooms in Hamburg, Stuttgart, Munich, Berlin and Frankfurt, you can take advantage of our support and advice throughout Germany.
-In addition, we offer our services in English as well as German for smooth communication.
+With offices in Cologne, Aachen and Düsseldorf and conference rooms in Hamburg, Stuttgart, Munich, Berlin and Frankfurt, you can benefit from our support and advice throughout Germany.
+In addition, we offer our services in English and German for smooth communication.
 Contact us today using the contact form below.